-To facilitate the growth and coherence of the Central Asian Studies field the Central Asia Program at George Washington University provides support annually for the best graduate student research paper in Central Asian Studies.
-Applications for 2017 will be announced in Summer 2017.
+To facilitate the growth and coherence of the Central Asian Studies field the Central Asia Program at the George Washington University provides support annually for the best graduate student research paper in Central Asian Studies.

 The winner will receive a $300 award and will be offered the opportunity to publish the paper in Central Asian Affairs.

-- Applicants must be MA or PhD students writing a thesis or a doctorate on Central Asia.
+Applicants must be MA and PhD students writing a thesis or a doctorate on Central Asia.
 Postdoctoral scholars are not eligible to participate.

 - An abstract of 150 words maximum,

 - A hypothesis discussed in introduction,

 - A body in several parts,